Aantrreksh/sql-query/sqlref/sql_functions.md

 {: #percentile}

-percentile(col, percentage [, frequency]) - Returns the exact percentile value of numeric column
-<code>col</code> at the indicated percentage.
+percentile(col, percentage [, frequency]) - Returns the exact percentile value of numeric column `col` at the indicated percentage.
 The value of percentage must be between 0.0 and 1.0.
 The value of frequency must be a positive integral.

 percentile(col, array(percentage1 [, percentage2]...) [, frequency]) - Returns the exact
-percentile value array of numeric column <code>col</code> at the indicated percentage.
+percentile value array of numeric column `col` at the indicated percentage.
 Each value of the percentage array must be between 0.0 and 1.0.
 The value of frequency must be a positive integral.